Edresson/VoiceSplit/README.md

 ## Current ToDos:
+* code dataloader (V)
+* code tests from dataloader
-*  code trainner and dataset load
+* code trainner
-*  code preprocessing in LibreSpeech following models/voicefilter/data-LibreSpeech/README.md and generic soluction for other datasets.
+* code preprocessing (generate data) in LibreSpeech following models/voicefilter/data-LibreSpeech/README.md and generic soluction for other datasets.
+For details check the voicefilter paper and https://google.github.io/speaker-id/publications/VoiceFilter/

+* see this paper https://link.springer.com/chapter/10.1007/978-3-030-37731-1_3 for ideas, its new state of the art.

 * import QRNNs from official repository: https://github.com/salesforce/pytorch-qrnn
     * see QRNN+DRELU activation:  https://arxiv.org/pdf/1707.08214v2.pdf we going implemente this??